Gaming Headset vs. Headphones + Mic: Which is better in 2022?

-While you are thinking hard about the monitor, CPU, video card combo to get so your games will look exactly how you want them to; it can be very easy to forget how they will end up sounding.
+While you are thinking hard about the monitor, CPU, and video card combo to get so your games will look exactly how you want them to; it can be very easy to forget how they will end up sounding.
 When you do remember to get an audio system for your setup, it can be quite a long search to get a gaming headset or a good gaming headphone that matches up to your expectation.

 Early this year I was faced with the same challenge.